 • code is faster thanks to vectorising operations

-• a new UseCase class allows grouping multiple User instances and performing operations on those
+• a new UseCase class allows grouping multiple Users and performing operations on those

 • web-based graphical user interface for basic functionalities